AustrianLinuxMemer/neotest/groups.md

 Here are all node groups that tools of this game care about:

 - `choppy`: Used for node resembling wood and wood products
-- `snappy`: Used for nodes that can be cut by fine tools (currently not used by tools)
+- `snappy`: Used for nodes that can be cut by fine tools
 - `crumbly`: Used for dirt, sand, gravel, etc...
 - `cracky`: Used for stones and ores
 - `oddly\_breakable\_by\_hand`: Used for things the player needs to break instantly